Wan Zack Haikal: FC Ryukyu

 Malaysian media reported in early March 2012 that Wan Zack, along with teammate Wan Zaharulnizam Zakaria is to attend trial with Japan Football League side FC Ryukyu after impressing the Japanese side talent spotter during Malaysia's 2–0 defeat to Japan in the 2012 Olympic qualifiers match in Tosu.
 They successfully completed the 2-week trial with the Japanese club in July.
 In March 2013, Wan Zack was officially offered a two-year contract, but Wan Zaharulnizam did not.
 Instead, 19-year-old Nazirul Naim Che Hashim was offered a contract instead.
 Wan Zack and Nazirul officially signed a two-year playing contract with FC Ryukyu in early April 2013.
 Wan Zack made his full debut in a 2–1 win against Sagawa Printing, playing 80 minutes before being subbed off.

-Kelantan FA
+Kelantan

 Malaysian media reported in early March 2014 that Wan Zack will join Kelantan FA in April.
+He made his debut in the 2014 Malaysia Cup against Kedah on 3 October 2014.
+In 2015 he played 20 league matches scoring 2 goals.
+Overall he played 33 matches and scored 4 goals in all competition with Kelantan during 2015 season.

-FELDA United
+Felda United

 After his contract with Kelantan is become to end, Wan Zack switch sides and joined FELDA United, signing a two-year contract on an undisclosed fee.
 He made his debut, playing 86-minutes on 21 January 2017 against PKNS in Super League matches, which FELDA United won by 1–0.

 Selangor

 After succeeded in helping FELDA United to become the 2018 Malaysia Premier League champions, Wan Zack signed a one-year contract, with the option for a second year, with Selangor.
-He will join the squad along with new coach B. Sathianathan, and other teammates K. Prabakaran, Azreen Zulkafali and Farizal Harun, who already joined Red Giants before him.
+He joined the squad along with new coach B. Sathianathan, and other teammates K. Prabakaran, Azreen Zulkafali and Farizal Harun.
+However he missed the rest of season after suffering an anterior cruciate ligament injury.
+He made a return after almost 2 years in August 2020.

+Perak

+Wan Zack was released by Selangor after the end of 2021 season.
+He signed with Malaysia Premier League club, Perak in 2022.
+He helped Perak gain promotion to the top flight of the Malaysian league at the end of the 2022 season.

+On 9 August 2023, Wan Zack got back to his phenomenal form providing a goal and an assist in a 3–1 win against Penang in the Malaysia Super League.
+In the second leg of the 2023 Malaysia Cup quarter-final match on 25 September 2023, Wan Zack scored the only goal in the game against Sabah bringing the tally to 3–2 on aggregate sending the team to the semi-finals.